i-on-project/core/README.md

 =================

 All requests will be locked under an access control mechanism.
-The following task creates the Issue access token, used for creation of the client's access tokens.
+The following task creates the Issue token, used for creation of the client's read and write tokens.

 ```sh
 $ # Clean cached DB config objects